Image of hands, fingers and wedding ring

-Massachusetts State Law: "Chapter 46: Return and Registry of Births, Marriages, and Deaths"
+"Chapter 46: Return and Registry of Births, Marriages, and Deaths" governs the accessibility of vital records in Massachusetts.

 Key Point: Marriage records are publicly available under Massachusetts law, but there are significant exceptions that safeguard privacy in specific circumstances.